 What are Interview Questions?

 A discussion between two people where the interviewer asks questions which are answered by the interviewee is called an interview and the questions asked are known as interview questions.
 Usually, interviews are two-way, unlike oration where conversations are just one-way.
-Interview questions are the pivotal catalysts in the primary objective of the interview, exchange of information.
+The questions asked are the pivotal catalysts in the primary objective of the interview, exchange of information.

 Ideally, interviews are conducted in person but with the progress in technology, with the help of video conferencing and other similar tools, interviewers are now conducting interviews via the internet.
 Good interview questions are valued in situations related to employment, research and analysis, media and press, psychology, college or school level etc.

-Good interview questions to ask interviewee/candidates
+Good interview questions to ask candidates

 To judge whether a candidate is ideal for a particular job or not, the interviewer must have a list of questions to ask to make well-informed decisions.
 Here are a few questions that can be asked to a prospective hire: